How Long Does It Take to Get Car Insurance?

 Frequently Asked Questions (FAQs)

-1. Can I get car insurance on the same day?
+1. Can you get car insurance on the same day in Canada?

-3. How long does the underwriting process take for a new car insurance policy?
+6. How long does it take to get a car insurance quote?